-All too many people just rush on and miss the moments that make up a life.
-So take some advice and pause into every Zen Moment that comes your way, it will expand your life in so many ways.
-To do so is the Taoist way and in that, you will also discover Tao.
+All too many people rush on and miss the moments that make up a life.
+So take some advice and pause into every Zen Moment that comes your way; it will expand your life in many ways.
+To do so is the Taoist way, and in that, you will also discover Tao.

 The lines of a Zen Garden

 Follow the growth of your life.

 Go to the pine if you want to learn about the pine,

 or to the bamboo if you want to learn about the bamboo.